Wondrous Journeys

-Wondrous Journeys is a projection mapping and fireworks show at Disneyland that debuted on January 27, 2023.
+Wondrous Journeys was a projection mapping and fireworks show at Disneyland that debuted on January 27, 2023.
 It initially premiered alongside World of Color: One as part of the Disney 100 Years of Wonder celebration commemorating The Walt Disney Company's centennial, and was subsequently incorporated into Disneyland's 70th anniversary celebration.
 The show contains a large assortment of songs and characters from the entirety of the Walt Disney Animation Studios feature film canon.

 History

 The show was announced on September 11, 2022, during the D23 Expo.
 It was developed by Disney Live Entertainment and Walt Disney Animation Studios as part of a collaboration.

 Show runs

 The show's original run started on January 27, 2023 and ended on August 31, 2023.
 On December 21, 2023, Disneyland announced that the show will return on March 22, 2024, until April 14, 2024.

-On December 5, 2024, it was announced that the show will return again on May 16, 2025, as part of Disneyland Resort's 70th anniversary celebration.
+On December 5, 2024, it was announced that the show will return again on May 16, 2025 until August 9, 2026, as part of Disneyland Resort's 70th anniversary celebration.

+However, on June 2, 2026, it was announced that the fireworks show has been extended until August 20, 2026.